open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.host.network.packet.rate

-The number of packets transmitted or received across each physical NIC (network interface controller) instance on the host.
+The rate of packets transmitted or received across each physical NIC (network interface controller) instance on the host.

 As measured over the most recent 20s interval.